Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ```

 ## Step 6: Capture payment (required for Klarna)
-All Klarna payments [have to be manually captured](https://docs.adyen.com/payment-methods/klarna/web-component#capture) within 28 days after authorisation, even if you have enabled automatic capture on your merchant account.
+All Klarna payments [have to be manually captured](https://docs.adyen.com/payment-methods/klarna/web-component#capture) within 28 days after authorisation, even if you have enabled automatic capture on your Adyen merchant account.
-Refer to [Manual Capture](ManualCapture.md) guide to see how it can done.
+Refer to [Manual Capture](ManualCapture.md) guide to see how it can be done.

 ## Error handling